-Mixture of ground peanut hay, corn and cob meal, and cottonseed meal.
-Commercial ground peanut hay treated with molasses, which is sold for cattle feed. is prefered to that without molasses.
-Corn and cob meal is obtained by grinding the whole ear, including shucks.
-A mixture of 50 pounds ground peanut hay (with molasses), 25 pounds ground corn and cob meal, and 10 pounds cottonseed meal (30 to 40 per cent protein) was found to be satisfactory.
-The cottonseed meal content may be increased to 15 pounds and the corn and cob meal to 30 pounds to provide a more nutritious ("hotter") mixture for use in old beds containing large amounts of decayed and relatively inert bedding material.
-This mixture appears less desirable than the cotton flue meal-linter mixture, but has the advantage that needed materials can be purchased at most feed stores in the Southeast.
+Mixture of ground snapped corn, commercial ground peanut hay, and cottonseed meal.
+Commercial ground peanut hay, treated with molasses and sold for cattle feed is preferred to that without molasses.
+Ground snapped corn includes the whole ear with shuck.
+A mixture of ground peanut hay (with molasses), 50 pounds; ground snapped corn, 25 pounds; and cottonseed meal (30 to 40 per cent protein), 10 pounds, was found to be satisfactory.
+The cottonseed meal content may be increased to 15 pounds and the ground snapped corn to 30 pounds to provide a more nutritious ("hotter") mixture for use in old beds containing large amounts of decayed and relatively inert bedding material.
+This mixture appears less desirable than the cotton flue meallinter mixture, but has the advantage that needed materials can be purchased at most feed stores in the Southeast.

-The following mixtures were tried, but are considered less desirable than those listed before:
+The following mixtures were tried, but are considered less desirable than those listed before.

 Stable manure.
 Worms were grown successfully in stable manure when additional manure or other feed was added every week.
-Manure was objectionable because it raised house flies.
+Manure was objectionable because it raised houseflies.